bodo-ai/Bodo/benchmarks/nyc_taxi/modin-ray/README.md

 # Installation

-Ensure that you have a python environment with modin/ray installed.
-For conveinience, you can use `env.yml` which includes all of the packages needed for running this benchmark.
+Ensure that you have a python environment with Modin/Ray installed.
+For convenience, you can use `env.yml` which includes all of the packages needed for running this benchmark.

 ``` shell
 conda env create -f env.yml